liuxiyang641/HKGN/README.md

 ## Training the model

-To get the best performance we have found:
+To reproduce the best performance we have found:

 ```bash
 # default dataset: FB15k-237